danneu/hansel/README.md

 duplicate headers can exist (like when setting multiple cookies) and for eventual integration with the [Nest protocol][nest].

-The Request and Response conform to my [HeaderList protocol][headerlist] which implements methods for reading and updating headers:
+The Request and Response conform to my HeaderList protocol which implements methods for reading and updating headers:

 ``` swift